-- ethnic minorities (especially, but not exclusively, Afro-Caribbean) - people trapped in run-down council estates or decaying inner cities - young single people - single-parent families.
+- Ethnic minorities (especially, but not exclusively, Afro-Caribbean). - People trapped in run-down council estates or decaying inner cities. - Young single people. - Single-parent families.

-For the New Right (especially in the USA), the development of an underclass is, somewhat perversely, also a consequence of the behaviour of mainstream society, in two main ways.
+For the New Right (especially in America), the development of an underclass is, somewhat perversely, also a consequence of the behaviour of mainstream society, in two main ways:

 Welfare systems providing various forms of economic support shield the poor from the consequences of their behavioural choices.
-By supporting poverty, welfare systems also support: • Deviant lifestyles and moralities: The poor are shielded from the effects of the moral choices that contribute to their poverty.
+By supporting poverty, welfare systems also support:

+Deviant lifestyles and moralities: The poor are shielded from the effects of the moral choices that contribute to their poverty.
 For example, single parents who choose to have children they cannot support (because they can't work and look after children at the same time) are actively encouraged by a welfare system that effectively pays (through benefits funded through taxation) for their (deviant) moral choices.